The Stunning Transformation Of Faith Hill

 Faith Hill grew up in Mississippi with her adoptive parents

 Faith Hill was born and raised in Mississippi in a small town (most appropriately) called Star.
 According to Hill, she had an incredible childhood.
-While speaking to Larry King on CNN, she described her childhood as "amazing" and "really stable" and has nothing but praise for her parents.
-After revealing that her father, Ted Perry, couldn't read at the time of her adoption, Hill explained to Good Housekeeping that he'd been asked to quit school when he was only in fourth grade to help his family.
-By the time he and his wife, Edna, adopted Hill, Perry worked at a factory in Jackson while his wife contributed to the family as a bank teller.
+While speaking on "Larry King Live" in 2006, she described her childhood as "amazing" and "really stable," and had nothing but praise for her parents.
+Hill told Good Housekeeping that her father, Ted Perry, quit school in fourth grade to help his family, and couldn't read well as a result.
+By the time he and his wife, Edna Perry, adopted Hill, Ted worked at a factory in Jackson while his wife contributed to the family as a bank teller.

 Hill learned early in her life that her parents had adopted her, but they weren't quite as honest with her about why her birth mother had chosen adoption.
 In 2007, Hill explained to Good Housekeeping, "I had been told that [my birth mother] had an affair with a married man, and he didn't want to leave his wife to marry her, so she gave me up for adoption.
 But it was completely untrue."
 However, it seems that her parents were well-intentioned, possibly wanting to spare their daughter from learning that her biological parents later married and had another baby whom they raised together.

-She began singing as a young child
+Faith Hill began singing as a young child

 Considering she's one of country music's most famous and successful artists, it probably doesn't surprise you to learn that Faith Hill has been belting out songs since she was a young child.
 While speaking to The Washington Post in 1996, Hill explained that her dominant musical influences from childhood included powerhouse legend Aretha Franklin, saying, "For me, the big influence wasn't Linda Ronstadt; it was Aretha Franklin.
 I've always listened to Aretha."

 Like Franklin, Hill first began singing at that bastion of so many southern homes: church.
 Hill recalls attending services at the Star Baptist Church in her hometown.
-"When I was 3 or 4 years old, I stood up on the pew and sang along," she told the newspaper.
+"When I was 3 or 4 years old, I stood up on the pew and sang along," she told the outlet.
 "It was just like that scene at the beginning of 'What's Love Got to Do With It' where the congregation is real subdued and Tina Turner is shouting with a lot of soul."

 Faith Hill moved to Nashville when she was 19

-Faith later told Outsider that her move to Nashville was a case of making the right decision at the right time.
-She explained that the origin of her singing career sounds like something out of "a fairy tale."
 "I was singing around the office one day, and this songwriter was there and overheard me singing," she explained.
 From there, the songwriter asked Faith to record a demo, and soon she began working for songwriters around the city.

 The singer married Daniel Hill in 1988